docksal/docksal/docs/content/stack/configuration-variables.md

   - /en/master/advanced/stack-config/
 ---

-Configuration variables can be specified in the `docksal.env` file or by running the `fin config set` command, e.g.
+Configuration variables can be specified in the `docksal.env` file or by running the `fin config set` command, e.g.:

 ```
 fin config set DOCROOT=web